-Strap on your armor plate, unsheathe your sword and enter the realm of Boletaria, a place where taking more than a few steps at a time is a challenge, but really you never die.
-This is the world of Demon's Souls a fantasy RPG from developer From Software exclusively for the Playstation 3.
-The display box is adorned with the usual: a knight, some monsters and sword action, but insert this game into your PS3 and you find a stranger beast indeed.
-Not only does the game break from many modern conventions, but it takes gaming back to a time when achievement was a challenge earned from persistence and skill.
-This difficulty not only makes Demon's Souls unique, but also kind of fun.
+Strap on your armour, unsheathe your sword and enter the realm of Boletaria, a place where taking more than a few steps at a time is a challenge, but you never really die.
+This is the world of Demon’s Souls, a fantasy role-playing game developed by From Software exclusively for PlayStation 3.
+The box is adorned with the usual: a knight, some monsters and sword action, but insert this game into your PS3 and you find a stranger beast indeed.
+Not only does the game break many modern conventions, but it takes gaming back to a time when success was a challenge earned through persistence and skill.
+This difficulty makes Demon’s Souls not only unique but also somehow fun.

-Boletaria is under siege, covered in a dense fog, and all manner of beast and demon roam the land.
-It is up to you as the game’s hero to slay all kinds of creatures and free the kingdom.
-From the start very little is known, but tiny details are unearthed as the game progresses.
-But overall, the story lacks any real depth.
-The game never gives the player enough details to really immerse themselves into the world of Boletaria and the side story is only occasionally engaging.
-There is little reason to explore fully the realms of the game, and the motivation of the characters is never entirely explained.
-Often it feels that the story is an afterthought.
+Boletaria is under siege, shrouded in a thick fog, and all manner of beasts and demons roam the land.
+It is up to you, as the game’s hero, to slay all kinds of creatures and free the kingdom.
+Very little is known at the beginning, but tiny details are revealed as the game progresses, but overall the story lacks any real depth.
+The game never gives the player enough details to really immerse himself in the world of Boletaria, and the side story is only occasionally interesting.
+There is little reason to fully explore the game’s areas, and the character’s motivations are never fully explained.
+The story often feels like an afterthought.

-But at least the atmosphere within Demon's Souls is haunting.
-The land of Boletaria is beautiful and the beasts look astonishingly creepy.
-There are many vistas that display the full devastation of the land and the murky loneliness that you, as the games hero, find yourself in.
-The castle dungeons and barren lands help set the mood and tone of the overall game, and there is enough environmental movement to present a dark but exciting world full of danger.
+But at least the atmosphere in Demon’s Souls is haunting.
+The land of Boletaria is beautiful, and the beasts look surprisingly sinister.
+There are many vistas that show the full devastation of the land and the dark loneliness that you, as the game’s hero, find yourself in.
+The castle dungeons and barren lands help set the mood and tone of the entire game, and there is enough environmental movement to present a dark but exciting world full of danger.

-The character model though is, unfortunately, less appealing.
-You can customize your hero, but every way you do there is always more resemble to Ken or Barbie then a formidable demon slayer, but this is a small problem in an overall well crafted visual package.
-The sound of the game also helps build the atmosphere.
-Bone chilling noises emanate from the world to keep you on your toes.
-The soundtrack, composed by Shunsuke Kida, is another strong point.
-Soft instrumental melodies fill the dark halls giving contextual music as your hero faces the darkness.
+Unfortunately, the character model is less appealing.
+You can customize your hero, but anyway you do it, he always looks more like Ken or Barbie than a formidable demon slayer, but this is a small problem in an overall well-designed visual package.
+The game’s sound also contributes to the atmosphere.
+Bone-chilling sounds emanate from the world to keep you on your toes, and the soundtrack, composed by Shunsuke Kida, is another strong point.
+Soft instrumental melodies fill the dark halls, providing contextual music as your hero faces the darkness.

-But the unique mechanic that makes Demon's Souls stand out is the online integration.
-Not only does the player have the ability to enter other people’s games, but Demon Souls allows players to leave messages in the collective game world.
-These messages can be anything from helpful hints to flat out lies.
-The game itself also presents messages in the form of blood stains, which can be activated to show a morbid pantomime displaying the death of other players.
-Running around the world alongside you are ghost like images of other people playing the game at the same time.
-Following these ghosts, players can discover clues on what to do next or simply tag along for some company.
+But the unique mechanic that sets Demon’s Souls apart is its online integration.
+Not only does the player have the ability to enter other people’s games, but Demon’s Souls allows players to leave messages in the shared game world.
+These messages can be anything from helpful hints to outright lies, and the game itself presents messages in the form of bloodstains that can be activated to show a morbid pantomime depicting the death of another player.
+By following these ghosts, players can discover clues as to what to do next, or simply join them for some company.

 It must be said that you will die a lot in this game.
-Even in the tutorial you will be killed.
-This is not to say that the game is unfair, it just forces you to hone your skills.
-This is a classic RPG trope in that there is always a way to beat what is in front of you, it is just a matter of finding it.
-Whether it be levelling your character or just trying a different path, the game provides options.
+Even in the tutorial, you will be killed.
+This is not to say that the game is unfair; it just forces you to hone your skills.
+This is a classic RPG trope in that there is always a way to beat what is in front of you.
+It is just a matter of finding it.
+Whether that means levelling up your character or simply trying a different path, the game provides the option.

 The fact that you never completely die in the game world is another unique mechanic.
-You are given two ways to traverse Boletaria: as a flesh and blood warrior or as a soul.
-The only change it makes to your character is your life total.
-As flesh and blood, your life total is complete.
-The catch here is that you can only keep your body as long as you remain alive.
-One death in the game world will mean the loss of the physical form.
-You can win back your body in many ways: slaying a demon, entering other players’ games, or just using a certain item.
-But until you do one of these things you are stuck in soul form.
-This gives your life total a hit, but also allows your weapons do more damage.
+There are two ways to traverse Boletaria: as a flesh-and-blood warrior or as a soul.
+The only change this makes to your character is your health.
+As a flesh and blood warrior, your health is full.
+The catch is that you can only keep your body as long as you stay alive.

-As a whole, Demon's Souls is not for everyone.
-Brutal difficulty and lacklustre story may turn off many gamers.
-It all comes down to this: if you own a PS3 and love RPG's the way they used to be made, you will want to pick this one up, just don't expect the next, great fantasy epic.
+Overall, Demon’s Souls is not for everyone.
+Brutal difficulty and a lacklustre story may turn off many players.
+It all comes down to this: if you own a PS3 and love RPGs the way they used to be made, you’ll want to pick this one up, just don’t expect the next great fantasy epic.